 |100 - 999 plants||Felony||5 years minimum - 40 years||$500,000|

 |1,000 plants or more||Felony||10 years minimum - life||$1,000,000|

 Note that there is a double penalty for selling marijuana to a minor or within 1,000 feet of a school and that a gift of a small amount of marijuana counts as possession rather than sale.

 The use, sale, and distribution of marijuana has been illegal since the 1930s.
 Under the Controlled Substances Act (CSA), marijuana is considered a Schedule I controlled substance.
-This designation is for drugs with a high potential for abuse, lack of medical value, and an inability to be safely prescribed.
+This designation is for drugs with a high potential for abuse, a lack of medical value, and an inability to be safely prescribed.

 As such, anyone growing, marketing, or distributing marijuana is in violation of multiple federal laws.
 Additionally, providing services to a business that does any of these can also violate federal law.
 It is also illegal to knowingly open, lease, rent, maintain, or use property for the manufacturing, storing, or distribution of controlled substances.